Right after a relapse, the mind often moves toward one of two reactions: self-attack or avoidance.

 • Use the five-section framework: facts, feelings, permission story, trigger chain, and one concrete change

-• The “permission story” (the thought that gave you permission to relapse) is the single most valuable piece of data in your journal
+• The "permission story" (the thought that gave you permission to relapse) is one of the most useful pieces of data in your journal

 • Map your full trigger chain and find the earliest intervention point, where a different choice would have changed the outcome